metacommunities/metacommunities/publications/sss_dec2015/log.md

 ## Thu Feb  4 12:48:32 GMT 2016
 - finding it hard to get back into this article, but really think I should concentrate on the working with numbers thing

+## Mon Feb 15 11:01:32 GMT 2016

+- writing abstract for easst, realised that Badiou on numbers has some really useful stuff to think with.
+Have a new title to use on the basis of that -- 'Capital numbers and the obscure numericality of coding practice.'
+- also had the idea that I could look at the ways in which numbers work in code repositories -- how many numbers? different organisations of numbers?
+Need to think about how the numbers work there.
+    - is there any change in the way numbers are being used?
+Are the kinds of numbers there different from what they were before?
+Is there a greater prevalence of the time-stamp than before?
+Or, are timestamp's being invoked in different ways?
+    - could follow up these in later projects?

 # TODO